 Eye protection is required when working with chemicals on the bench or in a fume hood.
 Safety glasses have safety frames constructed of metal or plastic and impact-resistant lenses.
 Side protection is required.
 All safety glasses must comply with ANSI standard Z87.1.
 Please be aware that most prescription glasses do not meet the standard for safety glasses.

-Chemical Splash Goggles are tight fitting eye protection that completely covers the eyes, eye sockets and facial area surrounding the eyes and would be required when working with hazardous chemicals that pose a splash hazard (i.e. when pouring larger quantities of chemicals, when using cryogenic liquids).
-Provides protection from impact, dust, and splashes.
+Chemical Splash Goggles are tight-fitting eye protection that completely covers the eyes, eye sockets, and facial area surrounding the eyes and would be required when working with hazardous chemicals that pose a splash hazard (i.e. when pouring larger quantities of chemicals, when using cryogenic liquids).
+Protects from impact, dust, and splashes.
 Must comply with ANSI standard Z87.1.

 Gloves